Writing a LinkedIn headline for job seekers is a difficult task that confuses many people in their job search.

 Let’s take the focus off you for a second.
 Think about your potential hiring manager; the boss you would work directly under.
 What are her problems?

 In the case of a communications manager, it may be getting the company’s key messages out and understood by the public.
-As a potential communications specialist, my value proposition is “Turning complex ideas into simple concepts the public understands.”
+As a potential communications specialist, my value proposition would be: “Producing clear, simple messages the public understands.”

 Want to Job Search like an Introvert?